adrenaline96/IBAN-Manager-Library/README.md

 3. From the NuGet Package Manager in VS by browsing the NuGet Gallery directly
 4. From the .dll file in this repo, needs to be added as a reference

-The IBAN table will be loaded from table.ini which needs to be placed next to the app executable, also needs to be distributed with the final app
+The IBAN table will be loaded from table.ini which needs to be placed next to the app executable, also needs to be distributed with the final app. table.ini can be found here: https://github.com/adrenaline96/IBAN-Manager-Library/blob/master/table.ini

 Usage examples: https://pastebin.com/ymtuRTfH